timea-podrug/easy-banking/README.md

 ## Usage

-1. Create an account or log in using your existing credentials.
+1. Log in with four different possible accounts -
+   1. user : tp PIN : 1111
+   2. user : lt PIN : 2222
+   3. user : km PIN : 3333
+   4. user : td PIN : 4444

+Usernames are first letters of users name and surname that you can see in the accout object in JavaScript file.

-2. Once logged in, you will be directed to your account dashboard.
+2. Once logged in, you will be directed to the account dashboard.

-3. From the dashboard, you can perform various actions such as viewing transactions, sending money, requesting loans, and managing your account.
+3. From the dashboard, you can perform various actions such as viewing transactions, sending money ( use usernames listed before ), requesting loans, and deleting your account.

-4. If you wish to delete your account, you can find the option to do so in the account settings.
+4. If you wish to delete the account just confirm entered username and pin.

 ## Contact